-- The New York Times profiles Angel Silva, a practitioner of Palo Mayombe, who’s in a legal showdown over whether the healing crystals he sells on the street in Union Square are works of art, or if he’s simply vending without a license (as local police believe).
+There are lots of articles and essays of interest to modern Pagans out there, sometimes more than I can write about in-depth in any given week.
+So The Wild Hunt must unleash the hounds in order to round them all up.
+The New York Times profiles Angel Silva, a practitioner of Palo Mayombe, who’s in a legal showdown over whether the healing crystals he sells on the street in Union Square are works of art, or if he’s simply vending without a license (as local police believe).
 Quote: “Mr. Silva insists he needs no city permit because his stones are artistic sculptures covered under the First Amendment, and he hopes to convince a judge of this in Manhattan Criminal Court at a trial next month.
 Lines of customers form on Mondays, when Mr. Silva offers free spiritual healing.
 He delivers his psychic readings of their life issues, from cheating spouses to chakra imbalances, and he treats some people at the nearby sidewalk tree, to better connect to the gods of the forest.”
 What’s refreshing about the story is that it steers clear of some of the sensationalism usually accompanied with reporting on Palo.